Everett Smelter Cleanup

 $10 million of this was used to repay past costs on the site.

-Ecology developed a ten-year plan to clean up properties within
+Ecology developed a multi-year plan to clean up properties

-the Everett Smelter site.
-Ecology will clean up the Upland
+within the Everett Smelter site.
+Ecology will clean up the

-Area by removing contaminated soil that is accessible to
+Uplands Area by removing contaminated soil that is

-people (not under pavement or buildings).
-Cleanup involves
+accessible to people (not under pavement or buildings).

-with clean soil, and restoring the landscaping.
-The
+yards, replacing it with clean soil, and restoring the

-Lowland area of the site is being cleaned up on a separate
+of the site is being cleaned up on a separate schedule.

 Historic Smelter Location